 - DUNE by Frank Herbert.
 A sober version of a Swords and Spaceships story, but with everything from messianic prophecies to anti-computer jihads to meditations on ecology thrown in.
-Also, first Hugo winner.
+Also, first Nebula winner.

 - ‘Scanners Live in Vain’ by Cordwainer Smith.
 Likewise, ‘The Dead Lady of Clown Town’ and ‘Alpha Ralpha Boulevard’ and ‘The Ballad of Lost C’Mell’ These stories established new ground for SF.

 - LEFT HAND OF DARKNESS by Ursula K LeGuin.
 Lyrical and profound, this book broke new ground in what might be called anthropological science fiction.
 Likewise, THE DISPOSSESSED.
 LeGuin rapidly colonized what Cordwainer Smith had pioneered.